lanlab-org/LRR/README.md

 A running instance of this software is at http://118.25.96.118/nor/

-There are about 40 bugs (most are CRITICAL) that remain unresolved before LRR can hit its beta release.
-See the section Bug Tracker for more details.
+There are about 40 bugs (most being CRITICAL) that remain unresolved before LRR can hit its beta release.
+See the section *The Bug Tracker* for more details.

 Currently, there are a few groups (formed by students who are taking Software Project Management) working on these bugs.